How to interpret signs and symbols to guide myself?

 What is a sign?

-Signs are how we read the world as living and responsive, rather than random or purely mechanical.
+Signs are how we read the world as living and responsive.

 They will show up as: